-A friend messaged me in January: she'd been quoted $8,200 USD ($11,100 CAD) for a 10-day Europe trip by a travel agent.
-Three cities, mid-range hotels, a couple of day tours, return flights from Toronto.
+A friend messaged me in January.
+She'd just been quoted $8,200 USD ($11,100 CAD) for a 10-day Europe trip by a travel agent: three cities, mid-range hotels, a couple of day tours, return flights from Toronto.
 She wanted to know if it was reasonable.

 It wasn't.

-She spent two hours with an AI trip planner, rebuilt the entire itinerary from scratch, and landed the same core experience — three cities, real hotels, proper trains — for $3,400 USD (~$4,600 CAD).
-That's $4,800 back in her pocket.
-Same cities.
-Dramatically different approach.
+She spent two hours with an AI trip planner, rebuilt the whole itinerary from scratch, and landed the same core experience for $3,400 USD (~$4,600 CAD).
+Same three cities.
+Real hotels.
+Proper trains.
+That's $4,800 back in her pocket on identical bones.

-That's what a well-built budget Europe trip itinerary can do when you stop guessing and start planning with actual data.
+That's what a well-built budget Europe trip itinerary can do once you stop guessing and start planning with actual numbers.

-Europe holds its position as the top long-haul destination for English-speaking travellers from North America, the UK, and Australia for one core reason: the infrastructure does the heavy lifting.
+Europe is the default long-haul pick for English-speaking travellers from North America, the UK, and Australia, and the reason is boring: the infrastructure does the heavy lifting.
 High-speed trains connect major cities in under three hours.
 Budget airlines hop between capitals for less than a dinner out.
-And unlike destinations where you need a rental car or a private guide to see anything worthwhile, Europe is designed for the independent traveller.
+You don't need a rental car, a private guide, or a fixer to see anything worthwhile.
+The continent is built for the independent traveller.

-The problem has always been cost management — specifically, the assumptions people bring before they book anything.
-Most travellers anchor to the first flight price they see (usually a return to one city, with a layover), pick hotels by star rating rather than neighbourhood, and never realise that an open-jaw ticket — flying into Lisbon and home from Barcelona — can save $200–400 USD compared to a standard return.
+The cost problem is rarely the destination.
+It's the assumptions people bring before they book.
+Most travellers anchor to the first flight price they see (usually a return to one city, with a layover), pick hotels by star rating instead of neighbourhood, and never realise that an open-jaw ticket, flying into Lisbon and home from Barcelona, can save $200-400 USD over a standard return.

 This is where AI changes the math.
-Not by being magic, but by being fast and systematic.
-A good AI planner will cross-reference transport options, flag shoulder-season windows, and produce a realistic daily cost breakdown before you've committed to anything.
-The result: a smarter budget Europe trip itinerary that doesn't ask you to sacrifice quality to stay affordable.
+Not by being magic.
+By being fast and systematic.
+A decent AI planner cross-references transport options, flags shoulder-season windows, and produces a realistic daily cost breakdown before you've committed to anything.
+The result is a smarter budget Europe trip itinerary that doesn't ask you to sacrifice quality to stay affordable.

-For a deeper look at how to stretch your travel dollar across Europe, our Europe destination guides are a solid starting point.
+For a deeper look at stretching your travel dollar across Europe, our Europe destination guides are a solid place to start.

-This is the circuit that consistently delivers the best value-to-experience ratio for first-time Europe travellers.
-Three distinct cities, two straightforward connections, and a range of food, culture, and atmosphere that genuinely feels like three separate trips.
+This is the circuit I keep recommending to first-time Europe travellers.
+Three distinct cities, two clean connections, and enough range in food, culture, and atmosphere that it feels like three separate trips stitched together.

 Days 1-3: Lisbon, Portugal

 Fly open-jaw into Lisbon.
-Direct flights from Toronto (YYZ) and Vancouver (YVR) are available through TAP Air Portugal, Air Transat, and Air Canada, with economy fares typically ranging from $700-$1,050 USD ($950-$1,400 CAD) for a Lisbon-in / Barcelona-out routing.
-Travellers from the UK regularly find sub-120 GBP return options with Ryanair or TAP.
+Direct flights from Toronto (YYZ) and Vancouver (YVR) run on TAP Air Portugal, Air Transat, and Air Canada, with economy fares typically $700-$1,050 USD ($950-$1,400 CAD) for a Lisbon-in / Barcelona-out routing.
+Travellers from the UK regularly find sub-120 GBP returns with Ryanair or TAP.

 Where to stay:

-- Budget: Lisbon Destination Hostel (Intendente) — dorms from $28 USD/night, private rooms from $80.
-Consistently one of the highest-rated hostels in Europe.
+- Budget: Lisbon Destination Hostel (Intendente).
+Dorms from $28 USD/night, private rooms from $80.
+One of the highest-rated hostels in Europe, year after year.

-- Mid-range: Hotel do Chiado — doubles from $140 USD/night.
-Excellent Chiado location, rooftop terrace.
+- Mid-range: Hotel do Chiado.
+Doubles from $140 USD/night.
+Solid Chiado location, rooftop terrace.

-- Splurge: Bairro Alto Hotel — doubles from $340 USD/night.
-Five-star, historic building, exceptional service.
+- Splurge: Bairro Alto Hotel.
+Doubles from $340 USD/night.
+Five-star, historic building, the service is the reason to book.

 Daily budget target: $80-110 USD (budget) / $145-175 USD (mid-range)